REANNZ/tuakiri-doc/identity_providers/upgrading_a_4_x_idp_to_5_x.md

 Latest IdP 4.x also supports Java 17, so it is possible to upgrade Java first in an isolated step, reducing the amount of change in the actual IdP 5.x upgrade.

-Note that as Java 17 drops support for the Nashorn scripting engine, if using scripted attribute definitions in `attribute-resolver.xml` (very likely yes, e.g. for `eduPersonAffiliation`), it is necessary to install the [`net.shibboleth.idp.plugin.nashorn` IdP plugin](https://shibboleth.atlassian.net/wiki/spaces/IDPPLUGINS/pages/1374027996/Nashorn) that provides a standalone deployment of the Nashorn scripted engine.
+Note that as Java 17 drops support for the Nashorn scripting engine, if using scripted attribute definitions in `attribute-resolver.xml` (very likely yes, e.g. for `eduPersonAffiliation`), it is necessary to install the [`net.shibboleth.idp.plugin.nashorn` IdP plugin](https://shibboleth.atlassian.net/wiki/spaces/IDPPLUGINS/pages/1374027996/Nashorn) that provides a standalone deployment of the Nashorn scripting engine.

 Note also that if your deployment is using a workaround to suppress the deprecation warning that Java 11 Nashorn emits on startup (passing `-Dnashorn.args=--no-deprecation-warning` to Java), this workaround would prevent startup of the Nashorn engine introduced by the IdP plugin.